Citi is an advertising partner

 Using your wedding expenses to earn airline rewards and travel benefits is a solid strategy.
 How you go about doing this is another question.

-As already mentioned, depending on how your vendor codes their transactions, you could charge the wedding venue expenses to a credit card that earns on hotel, dining or travel purchases.
+Depending on how your vendor codes their transactions, you could charge the wedding venue expenses to a credit card that earns on hotel, dining or travel purchases.

 In turn, you could earn enough points to cover the cost of your honeymoon hotel stay or the flight to get you there.
 Charging wedding expenses to your card is an easy way to earn the welcome bonus—which can earn you thousands, if not hundreds of thousands, of points on premium travel rewards credit cards.